kenliu/typepad-dl/README.md

     pip3 install curl_cffi beautifulsoup4 tqdm
     ```

-### `01_get.py` only finds a few posts and then stops.

-This can happen if your blog theme is very old or broken and is missing a "Next" page link for the script to follow.
-While the script has been improved to handle this better, some themes might still fail.

-  * **The Fix (Manual Workaround):** You can create the `permalinks.txt` file yourself.
-    1. Log into Typepad and use their built-in export tool.
-It will give you a single large `.txt` file.
-    2. Open that file in a text editor and search for all the URLs to your posts.
-They usually contain a keyword like `PERMALINK`.
-    3. Copy and paste all of those post URLs into a new file named `permalinks.txt`.
-Make sure there is only one URL per line.
-    4. Save the file.
-Now you can skip `01_get.py` and run `02_posts.py` directly.

-### The scripts are not downloading my images.

-This was a bug in an earlier version.
-If you are having this problem, please make sure you have the latest version of the `02_posts.py` script.
-The new version is much better at finding and downloading all linked media, including images inside links.
+### My image links are broken in WordPress.

+This can happen for two common reasons.

+1.  **You didn't set the `--blog_url` flag.** When you run `04_create_wordpress_file.py`, you must provide your original blog URL.
+This helps the script know which links are internal and need to be rewritten.
+2.  **You forgot to set your Permalinks.** In your WordPress dashboard, go to **Settings -\> Permalinks** and select **"Post name"**.

+### The WordPress import is failing or timing out\!

+If you have a very large blog with thousands of posts, the single `import.xml` file might be too big for your web host to handle.
+This can cause the import process to crash, time out, or fail without a clear error.

+  * **The Fix:** You can split the export into multiple smaller files.
+The script has a built-in option for this.
+When you run step 4, add the `--max-posts-per-file` flag.
+    ```bash
+    python 04_create_wordpress_file.py --blog_url "..." --blog_title "..." --max-posts-per-file 100
+    ```
+    This will create several files (e.g., `import-part-1.xml`, `import-part-2.xml`, etc.), each containing a maximum of 100 posts.
+You can then upload these smaller files to the WordPress importer one at a time until your whole blog is imported.
+If it still fails, try a smaller number like `50`.

 -----

 ## How It Works

-The tool is split into two parts to be safe and reliable.
+The tool is split into four parts to be safe and reliable.

 1.  `01_get.py`: This script acts like a search engine.
-It navigates your blog's "Next" page links over and over.
-On each page, it looks for links with the text "Permalink", which are the direct URLs to your posts.

-      * It saves these URLs in `**permalinks.txt**`.
+It navigates your blog's "Next" page links and finds the direct URL for every single post.
+It saves these in `permalinks.txt`.
-      * It saves the raw HTML of each index page in the `**raw-paged-data/**` folder.
-      * It keeps track of which pages it has already processed in `**scanned.txt**` so it can resume if stopped.

 2.  `02_posts.py`: This script is the downloader.
-It reads each URL from `permalinks.txt` and does the following:
+It reads each URL from `permalinks.txt` and downloads the post's HTML page, its media (images, PDFs), and any shared site assets (CSS, JS).

-      * Downloads the post's main HTML page.
-      * Scans the HTML for shared assets like CSS, JavaScript, and icons, downloads them, and saves them to a central `**posts/assets/**` folder.
-It rewrites the HTML to point to these local files.
-      * Creates a folder named after the post slug (e.g., `my-first-post/`).
-      * Scans the post content for links to files (like `.jpg`, `.pdf`, `.zip`).
-      * Downloads all those files into the folder it created.
-      * Keeps track of finished posts in `**downloaded_permalinks.txt**` so it can resume if stopped.
+3.  `03_prepare_media.py`: This script is the organizer.
+It scans all the downloaded media, finds and removes duplicate images, gives every file a clean and safe name, and moves them to a single `typepad_media` folder.
+It creates a `file_map.json` to remember the old filename for each new one.

+4.  `04_create_wordpress_file.py`: This is the builder.
+It reads each HTML post and the `file_map.json`.
+It cleans up the post content, fixes all the media links to point to their new location, and bundles everything into a single `import.xml` file that WordPress can read.

 -----

 ## Final File Structure

-After running both scripts, your folder will look like this:
+After running all the scripts, your folder will look like this:

 ```
 .
 ├── 01_get.py
 ├── 02_posts.py
+├── 03_prepare_media.py
+├── 04_create_wordpress_file.py
 ├── permalinks.txt            # <-- List of all your post URLs
 ├── downloaded_permalinks.txt   # <-- Log of downloaded posts
 ├── scanned.txt               # <-- Log of scanned blog pages
 |
 ├── raw-paged-data/           # <-- Raw HTML of each blog index page │   ├── page_1.html
-│   └── page_2.html
+│   └── ...
-│
+|
-└── posts/                    # <-- YOUR FINAL ARCHIVE
+├── posts/                    # <-- YOUR RAW ARCHIVE
-    ├── assets/               # <-- Shared site assets
-    │   ├── main_stylesheet.css
-    │   ├── site_script.js
+│   ├── assets/
-    │   └── favicon.ico
-    │
-    ├── 2025_08_my-first-post.html
+│   ├── 2025_08_my-first-post.html
-    ├── 2025_08_my-first-post/
+│   ├── 2025_08_my-first-post/
-    │   ├── picture_of_dog.jpg
+│   │   └── picture_of_dog.jpg
-    │   └── important_document.pdf
+│   └── ...
-    │
+|
+└── wordpress_export/         # <-- YOUR WORDPRESS IMPORT FILES
+    ├── file_map.json         # <-- Map of old to new media files
+    ├── import.xml            # <-- The file you upload to WordPress
+    └── typepad_media/        # <-- All your media, ready to upload
-    ├── 2025_09_another-post.html
+        ├── 2025_08_my-first-post_picture_of_dog.jpg
-    └── ...and so on
+        └── ...
 ```